ag143/workshop/Az Fundamentals/notes_remark_AzFundamental.md

 To build a hybrid cloud configuration, you need a private cloud.
 - False?.
 (You can also build a hybrid cloud configuration by using multiple public clouds)
 - should be true.
-Multe-cloud is not hybrid
+Multi pulbic cloud is not hybrid

 You can use Azure Cost Management to get information about the expected costs of a resources in Azure.
-- False
+- False. (use pricing calculator)

 When you implement efficient permission management by dividing users into groups and setting permissions, you would set groups with Azure management group.
 - True.
 (Management groups enable efficient privilege management by dividing users into groups and setting permissions.)